 A reservation specifies the guaranteed minimum allocation for a virtual machine.

-vCenter Server or ESXi allows you to power on a virtual machine only if there are enough unreserved resources to satisfy the reservation of the virtual machine.
-The server guarantees that amount even when the physical server is heavily loaded.
+vCloud Director allows you to power on a virtual machine only if there are enough unreserved resources to satisfy the reservation of the virtual machine.
+The virtual datacenter guarantees that amount even when its resources are heavily loaded.
 The reservation is expressed in concrete units (megahertz or megabytes).